ashbb/shoes_hack_note/md/hack019.md

 - cd c:\shoes_dev\sandbox
 - git clone git://github.com/ashbb/shoes.git
 - cd c:\shoes_dev
-- rake interpreter:shoes:compile VIDEO=1 (for Windows 7 and Vista)
-- rake interpreter:shoes:compile VIDEO=1 NOLAYERED=1 (for Windows XP)
+- rake interpreter:shoes:compile VIDEO=1

 That's it!
 The c:\shoes_dev\sandbox\shoes\dist\shoes.exe is there. :-D

+**NOTE**: When you use Policeman with Video support on Windows XP, launch with `--nolayered` option like this: `shoes --nolayered`

 Build Shoes without Video support